SafetyNet 398, March 22, 2017

 Asbestoswise support groups

-April 28, 2017: International Workers' Memorial Day
+Save the date: April 28, 2017 International Workers' Memorial Day

 BE TRADES HALL TRAINED: VTHC OHS Training Centre

-Don't settle for any training other than that provided by your union or the VTHC.
-HSRs are elected by their fellow workers to represent them.
-We understand what HSRs need and have been training effective HSRs for many years.
-Remember that under Section 67 of the OHS Act, both HSRs and deputies have the right to attend the training course of their choice (in consultation with their employer).
+The VTHC OHS Unit is now running courses in Epping, to cater for HSRs in the northern suburbs of Melbourne.
+This is in addition to courses in our usual locations.
 Below are the dates for the next few courses at the VTHC OHS Training Centre - if you haven't yet booked in your course for this year, do it now.
 The full set of dates until June, including Comcare courses, is on the Training program page where you can download a registration form or register online.
 Contact Lisa Mott on (03) 9663 5460 for any training related queries.

 |HSR Initial OHS training course||HSR Refresher OHS Training Courses*|

 * HSRs are entitled to attend this course

 International Union News

 UK: Unions join forces to fight abuse at work